onai/hopxhop-discovery-modeler/README.md

 <p align="center">Figure 2: Routing table on a computer with router 192.168.0.1</p>

 We consider hop-by-hop routing (as in Fig. 2), which lists for all known peers, the address of the next peer (hop) along the path to the destination.
 Fig. 3 illustrates what hop-by-hop routing table looks like in the modeled peer-to-peer network.
-The routing table will have columns src, next hop, dest, and latency.
-Src is the source node, dest is the destination node, next hop refers to the next hop to be taken by the src node in order to reach the destination, and latency refers to the latency of the hop.
+The routing table will have columns src, next hop, dest, and latency. `src` is the source node, `dest` is the destination node, `next hop` refers to the next hop to be taken by the `src` node in order to reach the destination, and `latency` refers to the latency of the hop.

 ![Figure3](images/image6.png)
 <p align="center">Figure 3: Our wire protocol</p>